oxkitsune/DL2/blogpost.md

 Training has been setup using hugging face such that data preprocessing is fully parallelized.
 During training use was made of the PyTorch `DataParallel` module in order to train in parallel on multiple GPUs.
 Each model has been trained for 300 epochs using NVIDIA A1000 GPUs with a batch size of 4 and a learning rate of $4 \times 10^{-4}$.

 <!-- Introduction to contributions -->
-# TrDosePred - A physics-based approach
+# Physics-based extensions to UNETR
 <!-- Describe your novel contribution. -->
-This work introduces a physics-based approach of TrDosePred.
-Specifically, the TrDosePred framework is augmented with physics-based elements.
+This work introduces a physics-based approach of UNETR.
+Specifically, the UNETR framework is augmented with physics-based elements.
 The expectation is that these elements will make the model perform better, given the inherently physics-dependent nature of radiation.

 Multiple methdologies exist for integrating physics into neural networks [[18]](#18).
 In this research, two specific approaches are explored.
 Firstly, the loss function is augmented with a physics-based component.
 Secondly, an autoregressive strategy is employed to capture dependencies between different segments of the prediction.
 The subsequent sections provide a detailed explanation of these two methodologies.